atharva3010/daix-switcher-vuetify/src/assets/articles/6-things-you-can-do-with-bitcoin.md

 **WARNING!** Several fraudulent organizations are scamming people, ripping them of their hard-earned money.
 These scams have devised various methods of defrauding people.
 Ponzi schemes and worthless coin promotion (shitcoins) are popular methods.

 These so-called investment ponzis would promise investors ridiculously high returns on their investment within the shortest time.
-For example, a popular Ponzi scheme is <a href="https://bitcoinist.com/mining-max-pyramid-scheme-comes-crashing-down/" target="_blank">Mining Max</a>.
+For example, a popular Ponzi scheme is <a href="https://bitcoinist.com/mining-max-pyramid-scheme-comes-crashing-down/" rel="noopener" target="_blank">Mining Max</a>.
 This self-acclaimed mining platform was caught in South Korea after it has ripped off about USD 250.6 million from 18,000 investors.

 Shitcoins, on the other hand, are cryptocurrencies with no utility or unique features.
 Shitcoin owners often hype their coins to lure investors into buying them.
 Sooner or later, the value of the coins will depreciate due to flawed and unrealistic fundamentals.
 OneCoin is a typical example of a shitcoin.
-Its founders <a href="https://fortune.com/2019/11/06/is-onecoin-the-biggest-financial-fraud-in-history/" target="_blank">stole at least USD 4.4 billion</a> from its many investors all across the world.
+Its founders <a href="https://fortune.com/2019/11/06/is-onecoin-the-biggest-financial-fraud-in-history/" rel="noopener" target="_blank">stole at least USD 4.4 billion</a> from its many investors all across the world.

 ### Donating Bitcoin